KarmaScripter/BudgetData/README.md

 # BudgetData
-The data models used in Budget Execution.
+The data models used in the Budget Execution tool.